varun04reddy/varun04reddy.github.io/_pages/about.md

 I am broadly interested in natural language processing, machine learning, and generative modeling.
 Recently, I have been exploring research questions such as:

-- Can we apply our understanding of the human mind to create generative models that understand and emulate skills innate to humans, such as creativity and intuition?
+- Can we apply our understanding of the human brain to create generative models that understand and emulate skills innate to humans, such as creativity and intuition?
 - How can we leverage ML methods to address real-world problems with broad social impacts, focusing on creating robust and fair solutions?
 - Can we create adaptive learning systems that can operate in dynamic and uncertain environments?